-43. The Computer Science / Information Technology Panel will accept submissions on research environment according to paragraphs 57-58 of the General Panel Guidelines.
+- 41. The Computer Science / Information Technology Panel will accept submissions on research environment according to paragraphs 57-58 of the General Panel Guidelines.
 The Panel recognises that excellent research can be undertaken in a wide variety of research structures and environments.
 The Panel has no pre-formed view of the ideal size or organisational structure for a research environment.
-The Panel will assess each submission based on what has been presented in relation to the work of the submitting unit in providing and ensuring a good environment.

-44. As a research environment submission may relate to a single coherent faculty and equally to multiple departments, submissions may depict the commonalities and dynamics among faculties and departments within the submitting unit, and define their prime activities, how they operate and their main achievements.
+The Panel will assess each submission based on what has been presented in relation to the work of the submitting unit in providing and ensuring a good environment. - 42.
+A research environment submission includes one university-level environment overview statement across the same university, and one UoA-level environment overview statement and environment data for each UoA.
+The UoA submissions may relate to a single coherent faculty and equally to multiple departments, and may depict the commonalities and dynamics among faculties and departments within the submitting unit, and define their prime activities, how they operate and their main achievements.